pimusicbox/mopidy-musicbox-webclient/README.rst

 Development
 ===========

+I could use some help with the javascript/html programming.
+Feel free to contact me!

 Note: this Git-version is under heavy development!
 As Mopidy changes, this client changes as well.
 It tries to follow the development-branch of Mopidy for now, so update Mopidy as you update the client.

 If you use an older version of Mopidy, you can try this: